CCurl/c3/README.md

 - VHERE ("(vhere) @") is the address of the first available byte in the VARIABLE space.
 - Strings are both counted and null-terminated.
 - The dictionary starts at the end of the CODE area and grows down.
+- The WORD length is defined by NAME_LEN (in c3.c) as 13 chars.
 - A dictionary entry looks like this:
     - xt:      cell_t
     - flags:   byte
     - len:     byte
-    - name:    char[14] (NULL terminated)
+    - name:    char[NAME_LEN+1] (NULL terminated)

 ## Registers
 c3 provides 10 "virtual registers", r0 thru r9.
 There are 6 register operations: +regs, rX, sX, iX, dX, -regs.
-- +regs   saves the current registers.
+- +regs   allocates 10 new current registers.
-- r4      pushes the contents of register 4.
+- r4      pushes register #4.
-- s4      sets the contents of register 4 from TOS.
+- s4      sets register #4 from TOS.
-- i4      increments the contents of register 4.
+- i4      increments register #4.
-- d4      decrements the contents of register 4.
+- d4      decrements register #4.
-- -regs   restores the last saved 10 new registers.
+- -regs   restores the registers to their previous values.

 An example usage of registers:
 ```